Policies

 Editorial decisions will not involve counting votes or numerical rank assessments.
 Instead, editors will evaluate the strength of the arguments raised by each reviewer and by the authors.

-Editors may return documents to reviewers or authors before sharing further, if the review or response requires moderation in language, tone, or similar.
+Handling editors may return documents to reviewers or authors before sharing further, if the review or response requires moderation in language, tone, or similar.
 Seismica does not tolerate inappropriate language in reviews or author responses.
 Please see Seismica's Code of Conduct (https://seismica.library.mcgill.ca/code-of-conduct) for more details.

 Although strict timelines are not applied to revisions, if a paper has been awaiting revision for 6 months, authors should communicate with their handling editor to give updates on the revision process.
-If no updates have been communicated for >6 months, Seismica editors will ultimately contact authors.
+If no updates have been communicated for >6 months, Seismica handling editors will ultimately contact authors.
 Without any timely response, editors may remove the submission from the system (via a formal rejection).
 Manuscripts can potentially be resubmitted at a later date.

-After the first round of review, Editors may return to reviewers for further advice, particularly in cases where reviewers disagree with each other or where the authors believe they have been misunderstood on points of fact.
+After the first round of review, handling editors may return to reviewers for further advice, particularly in cases where reviewers disagree with each other or where the authors believe they have been misunderstood on points of fact.
 Upon reading the revised manuscript and rebuttal document, the handling editor will then decide whether a further round of external review is needed In the case of a revised manuscript being sent for further external review, it may be sent to either the previous and/or new reviewers.

 All reviewer reports/editorial decisions should be shared amongst all reviewers of a manuscript once a decision has been sent to authors.
 Reviewers should also be thanked for their time.